-Zooming in the map you can see what the area is like.
-It is very typical Tuscany with rolling green hills and hilltop villages, Italian countryside at its best.
+Zoom in the map to see what the landscape is like.
+Typical Tuscan landscape with rolling hills and hill villages.
+Briefly, Val d’Orcia is Italian countryside at its best.

 Booking an Agriturismo in Tuscany

 Finding an agriturismo turned out to be a pretty tough job.
 I had a dream about what the farm should roughly look like.

 There would have to be a pool and of course a big garden, and a good breakfast should be included.
 We came by car, but in addition we wanted to use bikes.

 There were websites listing farmhouses so you could get in touch with the owners.
 Most of the best websites were made for Italian visitors only and not all shown agriturismos had an online booking option.

 To book I had to contact the farm house owners in Italian.
 So far English is not really spoken in the Italian countryside.

 Inner court of a Tuscan agriturismo